crgagne/cvar_jmathpsych_2021/README.md

 # Simulation results

 All of the simulations have already been run and the results are stored in 'simulation_results'.
 The '.mat' files were created using code privately borrowed from Chow et al. 2015 (not contained in the repo); these files contain some information about the MDPs, which is reused by our scripts and also were used to check our implementation versus theirs.
 These should not be deleted.
 All of the other '.npy' files can be recreated.

+If you have any questions, please feel free to contact gagnecr@gmail.com.